jyablonski/AmazonReviewsAnalysis/README.md

 ![amazon_roc](https://user-images.githubusercontent.com/16946556/113648831-1fc5d980-9642-11eb-9ad5-8be3d6b4a8d9.png)

 Moving forward I chose to use the Logistic Regression Model.
-Below is a Confusion Matrix of the results when using that model on the testing set, along with some of theperformance metrics.
+Below is a Confusion Matrix of the results when using that model on the testing set, along with some of the performance metrics.

 ![amazon_heatmap](https://user-images.githubusercontent.com/16946556/113646466-bb088000-963d-11eb-9727-b7a0a6dcae86.png)